 Caffé Molise

-Caffé Molise has long been home to one of Salt Lake’s best patio-dining experiences, and while that remains to be true, Caffé Molise’s brand new patio and location continue to keep it at the top of many lists.
+Caffé Molise has long been home to one of Salt Lake’s best patio-dining experiences.
 The food is some of Salt Lake’s best Italian, so with the combination of perfect pasta, and patio-ambience pleasure, it’s a must for summer dining.
-The new location is in the historic Eagle Building at 404 S West Temple (locals know it as The Bay building}—and those who know about the erstwhile Roman-esque pool patio area know that Caffé Molise got their hands on something special.
+It is located in the historic Eagle Building at 404 S West Temple (locals know it as The Bay building}—and those who know about the erstwhile Roman-esque pool patio area know that Caffé Molise got their hands on something special.
 The patio area has been completely renovated to match Molise’s trattoria vibe, and it’s an ideal spot for a date, special occasion, or business lunch.

 Eva Restaurant